Policy Optimization with Stochastic Mirror Descent: VRMPO: Variance Reduction Mirror Policy Optimization

 In this section, we propose a variance reduction version of $\mathtt{MPO}$: $\mathtt{VRMPO}$.
-In optimization community, \emph{variance reduction gradient estimator} is a very popular method with provable convergence guarantee~\citep{reddi2016stochastic,fang2018spider,horvath2019nonconvex}.
-Inspired by the above works, now, we present an efficiently computable policy gradient estimator.
-For any initial $\theta_{0}$, let $\{\tau^{0}_{j}\}_{j=1}^{N}\sim\pi_{\theta_0}$, we calculate the initial gradient estimate as follows,
+Inspired by the above work of \cite{nguyen2017sarah}, we provide an efficiently computable policy gradient estimator; then, we prove that the $\mathtt{VRMPO}$ needs $\mathcal{O}(\epsilon^{-3})$ sample trajectories to achieve an $\epsilon$-FOSP that matches the best sample complexity.